risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-sink.md

 |**FORMAT** and **ENCODE** options | Optional.
 Specify the data format and the encoding format of the sink data.
 It is only used for Kafka, Kinesis, Pulsar, and Redis sinks. |

 :::note
-Please make a distinction between the parameters set in FORMAT and ENCODE options and that set in the other clauses, like the `WITH` clause.
-Set them in the right place and do not misuse them.
+Please distinguish between the parameters set in the FORMAT and ENCODE options and those set in the WITH clause.
+Ensure that you place them correctly and avoid any misuse.
 :::

 ## Supported sinks